ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 <!-- ![Add VM resource to environment](../../../../../images/provision-azure-vm-in-azure-pipelines-environment/add-vm-resource-to-environment.png) -->
 ![Add VM resource to environment](../../static/images/provision-azure-vm-in-azure-pipelines-environment/add-vm-resource-to-environment.png)

-To automate these steps we need that PowerShell script.
-So I copied it from the Azure DevOps portal and saved it on GitHub in a file called [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1).
+To automate these steps, we need that PowerShell script.
+I copied it from the Azure DevOps portal and saved it on GitHub in a file called [register-server-in-environment.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/ProvisionAzureVMInAzurePipelinesEnvironment/register-server-in-environment.ps1).
 To be able to call it from our pipeline I've made the following changes:

 - Add parameters to the script to specify the Azure DevOps organization, team project, environment, personal access token and optional tags.
 - Download the latest .zip file with the agent to install.
-  The copied PowerShell script downloads a .zip file with the agent from a url with a hardcoded version.
+  The copied PowerShell script downloads a .zip file with the agent from a URL with a hardcoded version.
 I've added some code to always download the latest version.
 - Add the `--unattendend` flag when registering the agent.
 - Add the agent number to the agent name, so you can install multiple agents on 1 virtual machine if you want.
 - Raise an exception if registration of the agent in the environment fails.